 The experience of learning forms new pathways in the brain.
 Each new learning experience is a chance to potentiality connect new nerve cells and improve the brain’s mode of operation.
 Learning improves neuroplasticity, and in turn makes further learning easier.
 That’s one benefit of neuroplasticity, but there are others.

 One of the most common kinds of memory issue is a reduction in working memory — the mind’s ability to retain pieces of information while you go about taking care of other things.
 An example would be having difficulty remembering the items you intended to buy at the grocery store.
 There are many brain exercises that improve the working memory.

 Process Information Better

 A person who works to improve neuroplasticity often has a more developed occipital lobe — the visual processing center of the brain.
 Which means more efficient processing of visual information.
 That can translate into enhanced creativity skills and imagination.
 It can also mean a better ability to visualize the abstract, such as the future, leading to better planning and decision-making.
 For many people the parietal lobe also strengthens.
-The parietal lobe is responsible for a person being able to turn letters into words, and words into ideas and innovative — necessary skills for writing and reading comprehension.
+The parietal lobe is responsible for a person being able to turn letters into words, and words into ideas — necessary skills for writing and reading comprehension.

 Improve Communication Skills